TheOdinProject/curriculum/rails_programming/introduction/installing_rails.md

 After the terminal finishes its magic, return to your GitHub repository and refresh the page.
 You should see a lot of files, starting with a folder called "app".

-This marks the start of your Odin journey!
+This marks the start of your Rails journey!
 Later on, you'll be able to look back at this repository and marvel over how far you've come!

 ### Step 3: Deploy Your Rails Application